How Many Cannabinoids Are There?

 CBN

 Cannabinol, or CBN, is a minor cannabinoid and the only known cannabinoid that does not originate from CBG.
-Instead, CBN is produced as THC degrades.
-While it may be a sign that the cannabis inside a person’s supply is decomposing, it is believed that CBN has some potential beneficial properties.
+Instead, CBN is produced as THC “degrades” naturally.
+It is believed that CBN has beneficial properties when used correctly as part of a nighttime regimen.

 THCV/CBDV